top of page

 5. Injury Prevention (Because Ouch)

 Here’s where the “sensible” part comes in again.
 Overtraining is like inviting your body to a party and then forgetting to send it home.
 Jujutsu can be tough on your joints and muscles, so a balanced exercise routine that includes strength, mobility, and recovery (hello, foam roller!) helps you stay in fighting shape without ending up in the ER.
 Self-defense is about protecting yourself, not turning yourself into a walking bruise.
-Exercise and Jiujitsu: The Ultimate Power Couple

 Head Instructor Flip Aguilera: Your Guide to Moving Better

-At Self Defense Academy Colorado Springs, you’ll be training under the watchful eye of our head instructor, Flip Aguilera, a personal trainer with over 15 years of experience who’s worked with everyone from A-list actors to Division 1 athletes.
+At Self Defense Academy Colorado Springs, you’ll train under the watchful eye of our head instructor, Flip Aguilera.
+With over 15 years of experience, he’s worked with everyone from A-list actors to Division 1 athletes.
 Flip’s resume reads like a Hollywood blockbuster credits roll, but his real superpower is helping you move better.
-Whether you’re a beginner tripping over your own feet or a seasoned martial artist looking to refine your technique, Flip’s got the knowledge and precision is there to guide you.
-He’ll make sure your exercise and jujutsu training are perfectly balanced, so you’re building strength and agility without risking injury.

 With Flip in your corner, you’ll be dodging, weaving, and throwing like a pro in no time—while having a few laughs along the way.
 Let’s be real: combining exercise and jujutsu isn’t always glamorous.
-You might start your jujutsu class feeling like a Samurai, only to realize you’re sweating so much you could water a small garden.
-And exercise?
-Sometimes it’s just you, some weights, and a playlist that’s 90% motivational speeches.
-But that’s the beauty of it—every drop of sweat, every awkward moment when you accidentally elbow your sparring partner in the nose (sorry, friend), is part of the journey toස
+You might start class feeling like a Samurai only to realize you’re sweating so much you could water a small garden.
+But that’s the beauty of it—every drop of sweat and every awkward moment is part of your journey.

 Try It for Yourself at Self Defense Academy Colorado Springs!

 So, what are you waiting for?
 Let’s get moving.
 Your body—and your future self in that dark alley—will thank you.
-YOU Are Worth Defending!
+You Are Worth Defending!

 Thought of the Moment: "The only bad workout is the one that didn't happen," "The body achieves what the mind believes," and "Take care of your body.
 It's the only place you have to live" - Anonymous